Cork Quick Facts

 Arcadia University: University College Cork

 The Ireland that many people envision is an island of quaint villages and people focused more on art and poetry than business.
 While these aspects of Ireland still exist today, modern Ireland has experienced rapid development and many Irish emigrants are returning to take advantage of job and business opportunities.
 Present-day Ireland offers a fascinating study of comparison with its past, and visiting students will enjoy a great number of enlightening discussions about the future of the country.

 Ireland’s second city (after Dublin) began on an island in the estuary of the River Lee, and gradually climbed up the steep banks on either side.
 Cork is surrounded by rich farmlands and river valleys that contrast with the wild sandstone hills of the west.
 Nearby is a magnificent coastline strewn with rocky headlands and golden sands.
 Today the river flows through Cork in two main channels, and Corkonians are constantly crossing bridges and climbing hills.
 The city has a rich history as an important seaport on the southern Irish coast.
-Because of the energy and vibrance of the city’s developing arts and music scene, Cork was designated as European Capital of Culture in 2005.
+Because of the energy and vibrancy of the city’s developing arts and music scene, Cork was designated as European Capital of Culture in 2005.

 Number of students

 Arcadia enrolls approximately 30 students, selected from a national pool.
 University enrollment is approximately 13,000 students.

 Preference will be given to students who have completed college coursework with Irish and/or European content.